vladcranga/react-calculator/README.md

 # JS-Calculator
-A calculator made in Javascript.
+A calculator made in JavaScript.

 Features:
 - add, subtract, multiply and divide integer and float numbers